FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B. Act out the Interaction

 By acting out, the process doesn’t look that ideal as what I pictured in the storyboard.
-There is no new idea coming up.
+There were multiple times of sound effectt delay.
+Therefore, I did more tries to test out the order of the light change and the sound change that which one should go first.

 ## Part C. Prototype the device